pixelfed/pixelfed/docker/faq.md

     * The port is controlled by the `DOCKER_WEB_PORT_EXTERNAL_HTTP` key in `.env`.
     * The setting is near the bottom of the file.

-## I already have a SSL certificate, how do I use it?
+## How do I use my own SSL certificate?

+No problem!
+All you have to do is:

 1. Change the `DOCKER_PROXY_ACME_PROFILE` key/value pair in your `.env` file to `"disabled"`.
     * This disabled the `proxy-acme` service in `docker-compose.yml`.